What is CBT?

 Unlike many other therapies, CBT predominantly focuses on the current problems, only referring to the past to allow understanding of the present.

 CBT requires commitment.
-It involves exposing the self to uncomfortable emotions and exploring often unchartered territory.
+It involves exposing the self to uncomfortable emotions and exploring often unchartered or long since visited territory.
 Similar to learning any new skill, clients should expect to complete tasks and practice between sessions, allowing the brain to adopt the new strategies as habit.

-Sessions are most effective when carried out weekly or bi-monthly.
+Sessions are most effective when carried out weekly or bi-monthly during the main change stage.
 A short to medium term therapy, this can be completed in a relatively brief period compared to other therapies.

 It is important to remember that capacity and responsibility for change rests on the client, not the therapist.
 Only the client can implement the changes, the therapist can only provide the tools and instructions.